Vitoria-Gasteiz: Climate

 Vitoria-Gasteiz has an oceanic climate (Köppen climate classification: Cfb).
 Winters are much cooler than in lowland coastal areas, whilst summers are similar in terms of high temperatures, with cool nights due to the elevation.
 Summers show a significant influence of mediterranean precipitation patterns, but enough precipitation usually occurs to remain marine in nature.
 Sunshine levels are low by Spanish standards and the climate is humid year-round.

+Demographics

+As of 2024, the foreign-born population of the city is 43,564, equal to 16.9% of the total population.
+The 5 largest foreign nationalities are Colombians (8,474), Moroccans (5,365), Algerians (2,488), Venezuelans (2,145) and Peruvians (1,749).

 Subdivisions

 Councils

 The municipality of Vitoria has subsumed a number of rural villages, which are preserved as concejos, retaining a certain degree of administrative autonomy.